adetoro1989/medixinfo-documentation/README.md

 ## 🚀 Project Overview

 **MedixInfo** is a cloud-native **Health Information Management System (HIMS)** that enables healthcare facilities to efficiently manage patient records, clinical workflows, authentication, and secure data exchange.
+Designed to modernize how hospitals, doctors, and patients manage medical information and appointments.
+The platform serves as a "digital health ecosystem" where all healthcare stakeholders can securely connect, share information, and coordinate care.

 This README is intentionally public while the application source code remains in a private repository.
 The live system is reachable at: **https://medixinfo.org**